 These days no one would question Gwen's fashion credentials—she's deftly navigated nearly 30 years in the biz, skillfully using her image to amplify her music and launching fashion label L.A.M.B. and Harjuku Lovers.
 Meanwhile her personal style continues mix retro shapes and cutting edge silhouettes, flitting between playfully audacious outfits and her tomboy roots.
 But circa 1995 no one in the spotlight was dressing like her—baggy ska-punk pants and a crop top or singlet was her uniform, and her exposed navel and washboard abs remain one of her signatures all these years later.
 Equally, the natural brunette has never let her roots see the light of day.
 Her commitment to platinum locks and bright lips remains steadfast, even if her penchant for bindis has thankfully fallen by the wayside—which, by-the-by, was an accessory Gwen adopted when she was dating the band's bassist, Tony Kanal, and wanted to acknowledge his family's Indian heritage at Kanal clan gatherings.
 Gwen looked glossy, but also badass and two decades on artists including Charli XCX and Rita Ora are still cribbing from her '95 style file.

-By 1995 Gwen had been fronting No Doubt for seven years, but most of the band's lyrics up until this point had been written by her brother and keyboard player Eric, with Gwen acting as the mouthpiece.
-Tired of touring, Eric quit No Doubt shortly after Tragic Kingdom was completed (he went on to become an animator on The Simpsons), and although he played on the album and wrote/co-wrote half its songs, Eric’s departure had a massive impact on the band's sound, as guitarist Tom Dumont explained in a 1996 interview.
+By 1995 the then 26-year-old Gwen had been fronting No Doubt for seven years, but most of the band's lyrics up until this point had been written by her brother and keyboard player Eric, with Gwen acting as the mouthpiece.
+Tired of touring, Eric quit No Doubt shortly after Tragic Kingdom was completed (he went on to become an animator on The Simpsons), and although he played on the album and wrote/co-wrote half its songs, Eric's departure had a massive impact on the band's sound, as guitarist Tom Dumont explained in a 1996 interview.

 "It was Gwen's first time really writing all the lyrics herself so to me, it went the opposite from selling out—we have done something that is even more personal," he told Backstage Online.
 "In the past, Eric was writing songs about his life and having Gwen sing them.
 Now we have Gwen singing and writing about her own experiences.
 It makes it more natural.
 She's a singer, she should sing about herself or sing what she wants to sing.
 I think that is the main reason why our musical style has changed."